lidetsn/node_mysql_app/README.md

 i attached the link to the video of how the app is working, you can also find the screenshot of each for your reference !!
+ * you can find all the dependencies in package.json you need only to run npm install

 video:   https://drive.google.com/file/d/1dqb3xvQAZFUMFtIzUvUo0TZtU6bKzFlC/view

 Enjoy